 What is WriteFest?

 November is Academic Writing Month - known as WriteFest - an annual academic write-a-thon inspired by NaNoWriMo (National Novel Writing Month), but catering to the specific needs of academic writers.
-It’s an online space where the global academic community can pledge their writing projects, record progress, and share thousands of writing tips via the #AcWriMo hashtag on Twitter.
-At the University of Glasgow, the goal for WriteFest is to encourage all academics, research staff, and research students to join in and celebrate writing.
+At the University of Glasgow, the goal for WriteFest is to encourage all academics, research staff, and research students to join in and plan for, make progress on, and celebrate writing.

 WriteFest began at the University of Sheffield, but it has since grown and events are now held by universities across the UK.
 The festival aims to provide protected time and space for writing and has four main themes: